galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 This tutorial will teach you how to obtain and run these workflows appropriately for different types of input data, be it:

-- Paired-end data derived from Illumina-based RNAseq experiments, or
+- Paired-end data derived from Illumina-based Metatranscriptomic experiments, or
 - Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols

+Both workflows are repurposed and improved Galaxy workflows for clinical data.
+To learn more about workflows for clinical data you can follow this [dedicated tutorial]({% link topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md %}).

 > <agenda-title></agenda-title>
 >